JunhaoSong/cuseistut/source/dd_loc/index.rst

 6. Add Damp to Matrix
 ---------------------

-Determinant equals zero means there is no unique solution to the inverse problem, that is, the constraints in data kernel G is not enough to get a result, more constraints is needed.
+Determinant equals zero means there is no unique solution to the inverse problem, that is, the constraints in data kernel G are not enough to get a result, more constraints is needed.
 The common method is to add damp to the data kernel.

 ### Damping the kernel Before damping: